By Jill Brooke

 Shrubs are easily characterized by their sprawling habit.
 There are five popular subdivisions within the class: hybrid kordesii, hybrid moyesii, hybrid musk, hybrid rugosa and shrub.
 They can grow from 5 to 15 feet or more in every direction given the correct climate and growing conditions.
 Noted for their hardiness, they are usually vigorous and produce large quantities of clusters of flowers.

 The unique group of roses hybridized by David Austin (often called English Roses) belong to this class.
-They resemble old garden roses in shape and form but are recurrent bloomers and often have fragrance.
+They resemble old garden roses in shape and form but are recurrent bloomers and often have fragrances.

 Last but not least, here are the shades in the rose color wheel.
 Use these to show off your knowledge when referencing roses in conversation: